← Back to Blog

 Making the Transition from Email

 Switching from email submissions to a portal does not have to be an all-or-nothing change.
-Here is a practical transition plan:
+Here is a practical transition plan that minimizes disruption while capturing the benefits:

-Week 2-3: Share the portal link with those clients for new candidate submissions.
-Frame it as an upgrade: "We've set up a dedicated review page for your roles so you can see all candidates in one place."
+Week 2–3: Share the portal link with those clients for new candidate submissions.
+Frame it as an upgrade: "We've set up a dedicated review page for your roles so you can see all candidates in one place, compare them side by side, and give us feedback faster."
+Send a simple 2-line onboarding email with the first portal link — no training documents needed.

 Week 5+: Roll out to remaining clients based on results.
-Most agencies find that clients prefer the portal experience and ask for it proactively.
+Most agencies find that clients prefer the portal experience and ask for it proactively after seeing their first shortlist.

 The key messaging to clients: this is not a system they need to learn.
 It is a link they click to see their candidates — faster, clearer, and easier than email.

-Female recruiter making a phone call to client
+Female recruiter making a follow-up call to client

 The Competitive Advantage